-"On behalf of the steering group of the National Ligament Registry, I would like to thank everyone for their participation of this comprehensive data collection registry.
-Understanding outcomes of what we do continues to be extremely important, especially in this age where we are expected to - and should - provide information for patients to make informed choices about their treatment.
-With the data we can start to see trends in outcomes and in use and when we combine our resource with the international registries, we will be able to create a powerful message.
+"On behalf of the steering group of the National Ligament Registry, I would like to thank everyone for their participation and commitment.
+Understanding the outcomes of our procedures continues to be extremely important, especially in this age where we are expected to - and should - provide information for patients to make informed choices about their treatment.
+As NLR data grows, we can start to see trends in practice and outcomes.
+Data linkage and collaboration with other international registries, will strengthen our outputs.
 In the meantime, with BASK, the BOA and other registries, we continue to work to improve the platform, the functionality and ensuring consent is appropriate for safe and comprehensive data entry and analysis.
-Feedback is always gratefully received, and volunteers are welcome to become involved."
+Feedback is always welcome, and volunteers are encouraged to become involved.
+I hope you enjoy this, our seventh annual report, detailing analysis of 9 years of data collection."

-Tim Spalding
+Tim Spalding Chairman

-Chairman